Kilerd/Cat/README.md

   - move  folder `cat` to the template folder of your blog.
   - turn it on at your blog management dashbroad.
   - set parameters

+- wordpress

+  - download folder `/wordpress/cat` to your computer
+  - move  folder `cat` to the template folder of wordpress.
+  - turn it on at your blog management dashbroad.
+  - set parameters